 - The scope of the default admin profile is "all company" so admin profiles will have access to all data.

 - The scope of the default manager profile is "locations and teams managed by user".
 Therefore managers will only see data of their direct reports and not the entire company.

 If these rules do not meet your requirements, you can create custom profiles with custom scopes.
 When creating a custom profile remember these three rules related to scope:

 - A profile with "all company scope will be able to see all company data on their dashboard

 - A profile with "locations and teams managed by user" will only be able to see data of their direct reports.

-- A profile with the scope "only user data" will not have access to the dashboard.
+- A profile with the scope "only user information" will not have access to the dashboard.

 - Timeframe - You can filter by a preset or rolling timeframe